LawnMaster LMRM1602 Push Reel Lawn Mower 16-Inch 5-Blade Review

 Key Features Breakdown

-• No engine, no battery, no cord: That’s the whole point.
-You just push.
-No oil changes, no spark plugs, no charging, no extension cords to trip over.
+No engine, no battery, no cord: This is the entire point.
+Zero maintenance beyond sharpening the reel every couple of seasons.
+No oil changes, no spark plugs, no charging.

 Pros